craftercms/docs/source/by-role/system-admin/configuration.rst

         CustomLog ${APACHE_LOG_DIR}/crafter-engine-access.log combined
     </VirtualHost>

-The ``ProxyPreserveHost`` directive indicates whether it uses incoming Host HTTP request header for proxy request
+The ``ProxyPreserveHost`` directive indicates whether it uses incoming Host HTTP request header for proxy request.

 The ``ProxyPass`` and ``ProxyPassReverse`` directives in the above example specify that traffic to the server name specified in your config should be proxied to ``http://localhost:8080/`` for your authoring install and ``http://localhost:9080/`` for your delivery install.
 The ``ProxyPassReverse`` distinguishes your configuration as a reverse proxy setup.

+The ``ProxyPassMatch`` directive is equivalent to ``ProxyPass`` but makes use of regular expressions instead of simple prefix matching.
+In the above authoring example, the ``ProxyPassMatch`` line configures the websocket for Studio.

+""""""""""""""""""""""""
+Reverse Proxy with NGINX
+""""""""""""""""""""""""
 Below are the directives used for setting up a reverse proxy with NGINX:

 .. _configure-reverse-proxy-for-authoring-nginx: